When can babies drink water and how to offer itUpdated Oct 10, 2022

 Q: How do I know if a baby is drinking enough water?

 If your baby has at least 6 wet diapers a day, they are adequately hydrated.
 This means they are getting enough fluid (including water) from all sources: breastmilk, formula, water, and food.

 Q: Is it ok if I serve water in a baby bottle?

-It’s best to offer baby water from a cup if possible.
-This allows your baby to build important cup drinking skills and helps avoid your baby from consuming too much water.
-It’s easier to drink from a bottle which may cause them to displace breastmilk, formula, or food with water unintentionally.
+It’s best to offer baby water from a cup, if possible.
+This allows your baby to build important cup drinking skills and helps prevent your baby from consuming too much water.
+It’s easier to drink from a bottle, which may cause them to drink too much, thus displacing breastmilk, formula, or food with water unintentionally.

 Note: The content on this site is for informational purposes only and should not replace medical advice from your doctor, pediatrician, or medical professional.
 If you have questions or concerns, you should contact a medical professional.